CONSTITUTION AND RULES

 5. Membership List -

-The Society must make a list of their members and their addresses available for inspection if so requested by the members of the Society or by the Kennel Club.
+The Society must maintain an up to date list of members and their addresses and make the list of names available for inspection if so requested by the members of the Society or by the Kennel Club.

 6. Expulsion of Members -